The billionaire hero

 Bill Finger Recognized for Role in Creating Batman and Co.

-Hollywood Reporter has an exclusive story on an agreement between DC Comics and the Bill Finger family to recognized Bill Finger's considerable participation in the original creation of Batman and of related characters.
+Hollywood Reporter has an exclusive story on an agreement between DC Comics and the Bill Finger family to recognize Bill Finger's considerable participation in the original creation of Batman and of related characters.
 From the HR story:

 "DC Entertainment announced today that Bill Finger, who worked with Bob Kane on early Batman comic strips as well as co-creating Green Lantern and other characters for the company, will be receiving official credit for his work in film and television projects based on his creations.